-Pictired right is the species Lomandra longifolia var longifolia growing in in natural habitat.
+Pictured right is the species Lomandra longifolia ‘Tanika’ growing in a natural habitat.
 It does form a good rounded clump over time and in a landscaping situation with adequate moisture will maintain a lush green appearance year round.

 Well suited to coastal conditions where it will cope well with wind and salt.
 Fast growing and excellent for erosion control.

 With many cultivars now released height and form will vary.
 The species will reach around up to 1m although even this is variable.

 - Tanika is a lower growing variety that will get to around 60cm

 - Katrina deluxe is tidy form to around 1m

 - Breeze is similar to Katrina deluxe however the foliage is slightly narrower